Consensys/doc.teku/docs/Concepts/Slashing-Protection.md

     `lastSignedAttestationSourceEpoch`, and the attestation target epoch is greater than `lastSignedAttestationTargetEpoch`.

+These rules guarantee the validator does not sign anything that is slashable.

 ## Migrate the slash protection file

 ### Between Teku nodes